suchialex/CINS3002-HW08/instructions.md

 <details>
   <summary>
-    ✅ Copy code from hw06
+    ✅ Copy code from hw07
   </summary>

   - Copy main.py
   - Copy the code in validations.py from HW07
-  - Copy the code from dict_functions
+  - Copy the code from dict_functions (we will modify these instead of writing them from scratch)
   - Change the import statement in main.py to use class_functions module
   - **Instructor will not provide employee data file**, it will be created using your program's `Add Employee` option (_after we write code for that function_)
 </details>